 Surrounding yourself with people who want to see your life improved means they will pull you up.
 They show you the right way when you’re going wrong.

 But, the people who are not good for you will not only pull you down but also encourage bad behavior.

-You may not find it easier to surround yourself with unhealthy people but the price you’ll have to pay because of it can be huge.
-Accompanying healthy people will certainly bring growth to your life.
+You may not find it easier to surround yourself with unhealthy people, but the price you’ll have to pay because of it can be huge.
+Going out with healthy people will certainly bring growth to your life.

-Compare yourself from yesterday’s you, not from today’s someone else
+Compare yourself to yesterday’s you, not to today’s someone else

 One of the most pertinent lessons by Jordan Peterson is his rule “compare yourself to who you were yesterday, not who someone else is today.”